Which Party Will Win The U.S. Senate?

 Is it time for another very expensive game of musical chairs?

 We aren't talking about throwing darts or betting on a coin toss.
-This is data-driven trading based on demographic trends, structural math, and primary chaos.
+This is data-driven trading based on demographic shifts, structural math, and raw primary chaos.

-• Texas size drama: A chaotic Republican primary in Texas between John Cornyn and Ken Paxton is keeping things interesting for traders eyeing the Lone Star State.
+• Texas size drama: A heated Republican primary battle in Texas between John Cornyn and Ken Paxton is serving as a major focal point for speculative volatility.

 Enjoying Covers content?
 Add us as a preferred source on your Google account Add as a preferred source on Google